peter88213/yw2html/docs/template/index.md

 If you are looking for a simpler solution with a graphical user interface, take a look at [yw-reporter](https://peter88213.github.io/yw-reporter).

+## Credits

+- User *Hunter_71* presented the number to English conversion algorithm on stack overflow.
+- User *Aristide* presented the integer to roman numeral conversion on stack overflow.

 ## License

 yw2html is distributed under the [MIT